veritise/veritise-node/README.md

 - `minFeeMultiplier` - minimum fee multiplier of transactions to propagate and include in blocks
 - `maxTrackedNodes` - number of nodes to track in memory

+<b>NOTE:</b> friendlyName will be displayed in Veritise explorer node list

 ```
 echo "nodes:
   -